 See RESFLOR GOLD in action.

+BRD is one of the most costly diseases in cattle production.
 To help limit losses, it’s important to choose a product that provides visible relief and promotes rapid recovery.
 RESFLOR GOLD does this in as little as six hours after just one dose.
 See for yourself.

 Spotting the signs of BRD.2

 The signs of BRD are usually seen 5-14 days after stressful events such as:

 As for the signs themselves, here’s what to keep an eye out for: